-This is a question we hear a lot, but don’t really have a definitive answer to.
-That’s not a cop out, it’s just legitimately difficult to answer without knowing the pace of your industry, the kind of content you need, and a few dozen other particulars.
+This is a question we hear a lot, but there’s no definitive answer—and that’s not a cop-out.
+It’s just legitimately difficult to answer without knowing the pace of your industry, the kind of content you need, and a few dozen other particulars.

 But just because there’s no definitive answer doesn’t mean we don’t have some guidelines for you.
 Come on, we know better than that.

 So if you’re trying to plan ahead your planning ahead, here are some things to consider implementing:

 - Think about holidays well in advance (6 months at least).

 - Use a broader brush stroke for planning out your quarter.

 - Plan granular pieces at least a month in advance.

 - Move with the tides and pivot as needed (COVID-19 is a perfect example of being forced to adapt).